 Jean-Baptiste Krumpholtz, an avant-gardist from the 1780's

-Essi Iso-Oja (Ellonen) holds a Master's degree in the harp performance from Sibelius Academy.
-She has over twenty-years experience as an orchestral and a chamber music harpist with the major Finnish orchestras (for example Lahti Symphony Orchestra) and with the various ensembles ranging from Early Music to the Contemporary
+Essi Iso-Oja (Ellonen) holds a Master's degree in the harp performance from Sibelius Academy and specialized studies in the continuo playing from Metropolia Early Music department.
+She has over twenty-years of experience as an orchestral and a chamber music harpist with the major Finnish orchestras and with the various ensembles ranging from Early Music to the Contemporary

 field.
 She has also given lectures about the harp music